15 April 2015

 • Relate well to the generations following me through listening, learning, staying relevant, and making myself available to influence their values, decisions, and actions.
 I can offer.
 I can’t insist.

-May God give me something worthwhile to say and provide the opportunities to say it well!
+• Friends, May God give you and me something worthwhile to say and may he provide the wisdom to say it well and clearly!